-On public interfaces, where anyone may connect and announce new destinations, it can be useful to control the rate at which new announces ingress.
+On public interfaces, where anyone may connect and announce new destinations, it can be useful to control the rate at which announces for new destinations are processed.

-If a large influx of announces for newly created or previously unknown destinations occur, Reticulum will place these announces on hold, so that announce traffic for known and previously established destinations can continue to be processed without interruptions.
+If a large influx of announces for newly created or previously unknown destinations occur within a short amount of time, Reticulum will place these announces on hold, so that announce traffic for known and previously established destinations can continue to be processed without interruptions.